HideakiHayashi/NewcomersAssignment/README.md

 ## Where to submit
 Please submit your paper to Hayashi (hayashi@ids.osaka-u.ac.jp) by e-mail.

-## Reference materials for Google colab
+## Reference materials for Google Colab
 Reference materials for using deep learning in Google colaboratory are available in the References directory (created by Prof. Bise).

 ## Email Etiquette